AndrosDe/kitcheninstallation-buelau/README.md

 - ### Features Left to Implement
   - #### Database
     - Adding a database in the backend to support multiple languages more efficiently.
-    - Improving the contact forms by adding a database to them.
+    - Improving the contact form by adding a database to it.

   - #### Impressum & Legal on one page
     - The Impressum and Legal pages might be put on the same page with appropriate sections.
 As both had their separate pages in the previous [website](https://kuechenmontage-buelau.de/) they were implemented this was in this website as well.
 There might be a legal requirement to keep them separate in Germany and may need more investigations on this matter.